Conversation Interface

 Message Settings

-Message Separator:
+Message Divider:

-Displays line numbers for code blocks when the model outputs code snippets.
+Display line numbers for code blocks when the model outputs code snippets.

-When enabled, models that support "thinking" will automatically collapse the thinking process after completion.
+When enabled, models that support thinking will automatically collapse the thinking process after completion.

 Message Style:

-Allows switching the conversation interface to bubble style or list style.
+You can switch the conversation interface to bubble style or list style.

 Code Style:

-Allows switching the display style of code snippets.
+You can switch the display style of code snippets.

 Math Formula Engine: